Summer Resident Assistant Job Description

 - Communicates on a regular basis with your CRE, other Office of Residence Life and Housing staff, and University officials.

-- Providing regular e-mail updates of work shift in the residence halls using a functional and residence hall-specific e-mail account.
+- Provides regular briefing updates of work shift in the residence halls using a functional and residence hall-specific e-mail account.

 - Shows knowledge of, personally abides by, and helps enforce the university’s policies and procedures.